GIS - Geographic Information System

 Meaning of GIS

-Geographic Information System is a computer-based system including software, hardware, people, and geographic information.
-GIS can create, edit, query, analyze, and display map information on the computer, that is the actual meaning of GIS.
+The actual meaning of GIS (Geographic Information System) is a computer-based system including software, hardware, people, and geographic information.
+GIS can create, edit, query, analyze, and display map information on the computer.

 Spatial Data Analysis For Meaning of GIS